Which is the best

 Invincible class light aircraft carriers.
 These can carry over

-40 aircraft and helicopters.
+40 fixed-wing aircraft and helicopters.

-Elizabeth class aircraft carriers have a broadly similar dimensions
+Elizabeth class carriers have broadly similar dimensions

 and displacement to the Russian